Nepenthes holdenii: Physical Description

-Leaves are coriaceous, subpetiolate, lamina linear to linear-lanceolate, 25-40 cm long, 3.5-6 cm wide, apex acute, clasping the stem by 1/2 of its circumference, decurrent on rosette and on climbing stem on 3-4 cm projecting from the stem as wings.
+Leaves are coriaceous, subpetiolate, lamina linear to linear-lanceolate, 25–40 cm long, 3.5–6 cm wide, apex acute, clasping the stem by 1/2 of its circumference, decurrent on rosette and on climbing stem on 3–4 cm projecting from the stem as wings.

 There are three longitudinal nerves (rarely 4) on each side of the midrib in the outer third of the leaf.

 In the dry season, the leaves are modified into pitchers to capture and digest insects.

-The pitchers can reach up to 30cm long.
+The pitchers can reach up to 30 cm long.

 In contrast to other closely related species, it has long tendrils and globose lower pitchers.

 The ground vine and roots live for many years.
 These roots are bumpy and can be up to 2.5 centimeters thick.
 New leaves and stems grow each year.
 Climbing stems can grow up to 5 meters during the rainy season.
 During the dry season, most leaves and stems die because of heat and fire.
 The stem is round, shiny, and can be 6 to 8 millimeters wide.
 Leaf stems, called internodes, can vary in size.
 The stems on ground leaves are shorter, usually measuring 2 to 3 centimeters.
 On climbing stems, they are longer, usually measuring 5 to 6 centimeters.